ylyy93/my_blog/_posts/phil/2020-03-18-experimental-design.md

 * $\mu$ = Average of the three trts
 * $\tau$ = Comparison of trt1 to average of 2 and 3 (multiplied by 2)
 * $\tau$ = Comparison of trt2 average to trt3 average

+### What does the `lm` function in R do?

+By default:
+(1) For unordered “factor” variables (called "class" variables in SAS) lm uses the "treatment" parameterization (Method 2), which leaves out the column associated with the first (alphabetically) of the factor levels.
+(2) For ordered factor variables lm uses the "poly" set of orthogonal polynomial contrasts (Method 5, but each column multiplied by a constant).